qsebring3930/cs2mulch/_pages/btb.md

 Continue playing rounds until all players have empty Hands.

-{% include figure image_path="/assets/images/placement.png" alt="this is a placeholder image" caption="Where to place a collected card." %}
+{% include figure image_path="/assets/images/insert6.png" alt="this is a placeholder image" caption="An example of where to place 26.
+25 is the root.
+26 is greater than 25, so we look right.
+Now, 26 is less than 44, so we look left.
+There is no card left, so we place the 26 here." %}

 ## Final Scoring